chinapedia/wikipedia.abstract.en/Page/Easter_egg.md

 Pace egg plays

 The Pace Egg plays are traditional village plays, with a rebirth theme.
 The drama takes the form of a combat between the hero and villain, in which the hero is killed and brought back to life.
-The plays take place in England during Easter.Osterstrauss_08.jpg
+The plays take place in England during Easter.

 Variants